Subasamax/ForsecGaming/README.md

 ## Running

 **NOTE: To work, you need to have a file called .env in the root folder of the project that has the ClIENT_ID, CLIENT_SECRET, and a STATE.
-This is for Google Auth purposes.**
+This is for Google Auth purposes.
+I do not provide this for you.**

 To run use `npm install` to install all the packages. then run `npm run start`